Life Alert Medical Alert Systems: Our Hands-On Review 2025

 Can you get a free medical alert bracelet?

-Medicare won’t cover medical alert bracelets, but you can contact your insurance provider or local Area Agency on Aging for free or discounted medical alert bracelets.
+Medicare does not cover medical alert bracelets, but you can contact your insurance provider or local Area Agency on Aging (AAA) for free or discounted bracelets.